 The Oklahoma City Thunder exploded onto the NBA scene shortly after taking up their new home at the Chesapeake Energy Arena in downtown Oklahoma City in 2008.
 In just three years, the Thunder grabbed the NBA Western Conference Champions title and built a fiercely strong following throughout the state.
 You don’t want to miss being a part of what has been called the most electric and loudest fan base in the NBA.
 Cheer from the sidelines or up in Loud City while you “Thunder Up” with Rumble the Bison, the Thunder Girls and the rest of Oklahoma City as superstars Kevin Durant and Russell Westbrook face off against competitors with the rest of the Thunder team.

-For more basketball action, head to Tulsa to see the Thunder’s minor league affiliate, the Tulsa 66ers, play against other Development League teams at the SpiritBank Event Center.
-Named after Route 66 that runs through Tulsa, the team has been in Oklahoma since 2005 with an impressive 14 game winning streak in the 2010-2011 season.
-The 66ers share the city with the WNBA Tulsa Shock, which came to Tulsa in 2010 to play downtown at the BOK Center.
-With their season lasting from May to September, head out to see basketball games year-round and cheer on Oklahoma’s WNBA team.
+For more basketball action, see the Thunder’s minor league affiliate, The Oklahoma City Blue, play against other Development League teams at the Cox Convention Center.
+Formerly based in Tulsa, the team has been in Oklahoma since 2005 with an impressive 14 game winning streak in the 2010-2011 season.

 Oklahoma’s two major universities, the University of Oklahoma in Norman and Oklahoma State University in Stillwater, have a rivalry for the ages known as Bedlam.
 Competitive in everything athletic ranging from baseball and gymnastics to wrestling and softball, games between OU and OSU often decide conference championships.
 Both universities offer powerhouse collegiate athletics with over 75 combined national titles in all sports and six Heisman Trophy winners.